Exploring PrestaShop's Tools

 CMS - Creating a Text Page

-PrestaShop enables you create content pages just like you create product pages, using its CMS tool.
+PrestaShop enables you create content pages just like you create product pages, using its CMS tool (Content Management System).
 The pages will appear to customers in the "Information" block on your homepage.

 Do not forget to create one version of each page for each of your supported languages!
 Click on the flag for each field in order to change language.